-Signage

-Sample Tenant Letter
+Signage Sample Tenant Letter

-Owners should coordinate with their property managers to engage in regular communication with tenants on the status of each phase and when phases change, as provided by the UK Government and CDC.
-The below is a simplified phasing structure which we might expect to see.

-Phase 1

-- All vulnerable individuals or people showing any signs of illness should continue to work from home - If possible, encourage tenants return to work in phases or at structured or alternative hours to avoid queuing and congestion in any communal spaces particularly - Individuals should continue to maximize physical distance from others - Common areas where personnel are likely to congregate and interact are closed

-Phase 2

-- All vulnerable individuals or people showing any signs of illness should continue to work from home - Individuals should continue to maximize physical distance from others - Common areas where personnel are likely to congregate and interact are closed - People showing any signs of illness should refrain from entering the building
+Owners should coordinate with their property managers to engage in regular communication with tenants on the status of each phase and when phases change, as provided by the U.S. Government and CDC.
+Phase 1 - All vulnerable individuals or people showing any signs of illness should continue to work from home - If possible, encourage tenants return to work in phases - Individuals should continue to maximize physical distance from others - Common areas where personnel are likely to congregate and interact are closed Phase 2 - All vulnerable individuals or people showing any signs of illness should continue to work from home - Individuals should continue to maximize physical distance from others - Common areas where personnel are likely to congregate and interact are closed Phase 3 - Vulnerable individuals can resume public interactions, but should practice physical distancing - Common area amenities can be reopened - People showing any signs of illness should refrain from entering the building

-Phase 3

-- Vulnerable individuals can resume public interactions, but should practice physical distancing - Common area amenities can be reopened - People showing any signs of illness should refrain from entering the building

-Buildings will need to implement cleaning best practices for all tenants to safely return to the office.
-Tenant/occupier expectations for a healthy building will increase, and the property management team, along with their building owner, will need to amend the cleaning protocols to assure the tenants that their office environment is healthy and safe.

-We have encouraged our Management team to work closely with our cleaning contractors to develop appropriate plans for individual buildings, ascertain the individual plans that tenants may be putting in place where relevant, and communicate plans and approach to tenants (and users where necessary).

-Areas of importance for your cleaning contractor:
+Buildings will need to implement janitorial best practices for all tenants to safely return to the office.
+Tenant/occupier expectations for a healthy building will increase, and the property management team, along with their building owner, will need to amend the janitorial protocols to assure the tenants that their office environment is healthy and safe.
+Management teams are encouraged to work closely with janitorial contractors to formulate plans that are appropriate for individual buildings and communicate their plans to tenants.
+In order to protect the health and safety of tenants and visitors, it is advised by the CDC that COVID-19 developed cleaning protocols should remain in effect until a vaccine is developed using the Three Phase Program that the U.S. federal government has outlined on safely re-entering the work world.
+Governments have recommended the following: U.S. Janitorial Guidelines; Health Canada Janitorial Guidelines Areas of importance for your janitorial contractor:

-Reception Area & Common Areas
+Lobby Area & Common Corridors